- One of the common problems plaguing Windows users is when the OS gets stuck while it's updating and nothing happens.

 Other people have reported Start menu and taskbar issues on earlier builds as well, but fortunately, there are fixes for these as well.
 Suffice it to say, sometimes it’s best to wait a little while before putting in that new update.

-Feel free to leave a comment below if you have any questions on fixing the frozen update window or more.
+Feel free to leave a comment below if you have any questions on fixing the preparing Windows stuck window or more.
 Also, leave comments about guides that you’d like to see or information on other Windows 11 features.